humdingerb/quicklaunch/ReadMe.md

 Simply start to enter the name of an application and QuickLaunch will find all programs matching these initial letters and show them in a list.
 You choose an app from that list with the _CursorUp/Down_ keys and launch it by hitting _RETURN_. _ESC_ quits QuickLaunch.

-Here's the main window after searching for all applications starting with "me" and behind it the settings window when clicking the _Setup_ button:
+Here's the main window after searching for all applications starting with "me" and behind it the settings window when clicking the _Setup_ button (or pressing _ALT_+_S_):

 ![QuickLaunch windows](./images/quicklaunch.png)

 In the main window the context menu was evoked via a right-click.
-The first item adds the selected app to the ignore list (more on that in the setup options discussed below).
+The first item adds the selected app to the ignore list (works also with a drag & drop).
+More on that in the setup options discussed below.
 The second item opens the app's location in a Tracker window.
 The same can be achieved by pressing _CTRL_ + _RETURN_.

 The setup window shows these options: